Signing Flow and MPC Overview

 When an action is approved:

-• The request is split across MPC nodes
+* The signing request is split across MPC nodes

 The resulting signature is: